EUROPE

 Germany

 Munich’s Marienplatz became the last stop for many during medieval executions and witch burnings.
-Visit Lonely Planet for more information about city ghost tours.

 Of course, Germany’s castles are hot spots for ghosts, including Burg Eltz, Burg Frankenstein and Burg Rheinstein.

-Supernatural phenomena have also been seen or felt on military installations throughout Europe.
-Your dorm room, your office, your fitness center could be teeming with ghosts.
+Supernatural phenomena have also been seen and felt on military installations throughout Europe.
+Your dorm room, your office or your fitness center could be teeming with ghosts.
 The next time a door slams or the lights flicker when no one is around, you might not be alone.

 The best stories from EUROPE, in your inbox